top of page

 Use of the house in the 21st century:

-We acquired the house in 2014 in a very dilapidated condition, repaired and restored it extensively and completed in 2024.
-When we bought it, we were of course aware that it would be a very big project, because the condition was really very bad (see "Renovation work").
+We acquired the house in 2014 in a very dilapidated condition, repaired and restored it extensively and finished the work in 2024.
+When we bought it, we were aware that it would become a very big project for us because the condition was really very bad (see "Renovation work").
 Nevertheless, we greatly underestimated the actual need for repairs and also the requirements of the building authority, especially the fire protection requirements.
-We clearly exceeded our originally estimated duration of 3 years for the work until completion.
+We clearly exceeded our originally estimated duration of 3 years for the work.
 It took 7 1/2 years until we were finished.
-However, we did not put ourselves under any time pressure and always carried out the work accurately and a clear conscience, even if it took a little longer than planned.
+However, we did not put ourselves under time pressure and carried out the work accurately and as needed to be done to achieve a good result even if it took a little longer than planned.

-Since 2021, we (Michael & Michelle Beckmann) have been running a holiday apartment on each floor, the first years on the upper floors only whenever we did not work, since 2024 on all 5 floors in the completely finished house.
+Since 2021, we (Michael & Michelle Beckmann) have been running a holiday apartment on each floor, the first years on the upper floors only whenever we did not work in the house.
+Since 2024 all 5 floors have been rented in the completely finished house.

 Further information about the history of the town Monschau can be found here: